sqlobject/sqlobject/ANNOUNCE.rst

 What's new in SQLObject
 =======================

-Contributor for this release is Shailesh Mungikar.
+Contributors for this release are Shailesh Mungikar, Michael S. Root.

 For a more complete list, please see the news: http://sqlobject.org/News.html